 Coronavirus Relief for Homeowners and Renters: A Resource Guide

-The coronavirus pandemic has left over 17 million Americans unemployed or grappling with reduced income, making it difficult for many to make their monthly payments on their mortgages or rent on time.
-Thankfully, the US government and several private lenders have taken steps to ease the economic strain by providing relief for homeowners affected by coronavirus across the country..
+As of May 2020, over 20 million Americans were left unemployed due to the coronavirus pandemic, or grappling with reduced income.
+Naturally, this has made it difficult for many to make their monthly payments on their mortgages or rent on time.
+Thankfully, the US government and several private lenders have taken steps to ease the economic strain by providing coronavirus relief for homeowners across the country.
 In this article, we’ll outline some of the ways in which you might be able to receive financial help during the coronavirus crisis.

 Help for homeowners affected by the coronavirus

 If you’re one of the growing number of homeowners in the US who have been impacted by the coronavirus, you may be seeking emergency financial assistance to help pay your mortgage.
 Take a look at the following resources to learn more about how you might be able to receive relief.